catseye/SixtyPical/README.md

 *   explicit tail calls
 *   indirect subroutine calls

-The reference implementation can analyze and compile SixtyPical programs to 6502 machine code.
+SixtyPical is defined by a specification document, a set of test cases, and a reference implementation written in Python 2.
+The reference implementation can analyze and compile SixtyPical programs to 6502 machine code, which can be run on several 6502-based 8-bit architectures:

+*   Commodore 64
+*   Commodore VIC-20
+*   Atari 2600 VCS
+*   Apple II

 Quick Start
 -----------